seanoshea/FuzzyMatchingSwift/README.md

 ## Acknowledgements

 The majority of the fuzzy matching logic included in this project is taken from Neil Fraser's [google-diff-match-patch](https://code.google.com/p/google-diff-match-patch/)

-## Documentation

-Documentation for the application is generated using [Jazzy](https://github.com/realm/jazzy) which is a fantastic documentation generation library from the good people at [Realm](https://realm.io).
-Run `generate_docs.sh` after a `bundle install` to generate the documentation for the project.

 ## Installation